top of page

 Ok, so you want even more?
 If you have internet at your house, then you can stream more content!
 Go here and

 check your connection speed and quality Speedtest - you'll want about 10 mbps for the best results.
-You might also check for different providers for your location, Comcast and Centurylink are the biggies, but I've been very happy with Mountain Broadband for my internet service.
-Give them a call to see if you can get service to your home from them, tell them I sent you so I get a referral credit.
-A good way to test and try streaming is give a movie site a trial run, like Crackle is a nice one with tv shows or movies, pick one and watch it, it's free!
+A good way to test and try streaming is give a movie site a trial run, like PlutoTV is a nice one with tv shows or movies, pick one and watch it, it's free

-Our favorite free apps on the Roku are the Smithsonian Channel, TubiTv, Crackle and Youtube.
-All the main tv networks have apps with free content, CW, ABC, CBS, NBC and Fox, so you'll want those too.
+Our favorite free apps on the Roku are the Roku Channel, PlutoTv, Tubi, and Youtube.
 The Roku Channel store can be overwhelming, but click around and see what you can find, that's part of the fun!
 A big list of the thousands of channel apps is Roku Guide - broken down in different catagories and they offer a weekly email update with new apps.

 Streaming Services $$

 Now you have lots of free entertainment, but miss ESPN, HGtv, Food Network, AMC, History and others?
-That's where the new streaming services come in.
+That's where the streaming services come in.
 Not free, but no where near the cost of cable or satellite!
-All of these providers offer a 7 day trial, so give them a try and pick the one that fits you best.
-None have the long term contracts like cable, so you can switch them up month to month with no pentaly or add extras just for one month.
-We prefer Sling.
+Most of these providers offer a 7 day trial, so give them a try and pick the one that fits you best.
+None have the long term contracts like cable, so you can switch them up month to month with no penalty or add extras just for one month.

-Those are the two we've tried, but there are many others now, some offer Local channels, depends on your location and
+There are many others now, some offer Local channels, depends on your location and zip code.

 go down the left side picking with networks/channels you need and it will show you which services carry those and